-Most recipes call for all granulated sugar or 1/2 granulated and 1/2 brown.
+Sugar: Most recipes call for all granulated sugar or half granulated and half brown sugar.
 While these recipes are sweet, they lack the depth of flavor that all brown sugar adds.
-And after you try this apple crisp, you will definitely understand what I mean!
-I used a light brown sugar, but you can definitely use a dark brown sugar as well.
-If you don’t happen to have any brown sugar on hand, you can always make your own!
+And after you try this apple crisp, you will definitely understand what I mean.
+I used light brown sugar, but you can definitely use dark brown sugar as well.

 One thing that makes this recipe unique is that the oat mixture is used on the top AND the bottom.
 The amazing thing about this layer is that it changes depending on how long you bake the crisp.

-- 10 cups Granny Smith apples peeled, cored and sliced
+- 10 medium Granny Smith apples, peeled, cored, and sliced (about 10 cups)

 - 1 tablespoon all-purpose flour